Sonnet 65: Verbal patterns

 Joel Fineman treats Sonnet 65 as epideictic.
-He injects cynicism into the Fair Youth sonnets, claiming that the speaker does not believe fully in the immortalizing power of his verse; that it is merely literary and ultimately unreal.
+He injects cynicism into the Fair Youth sonnets, claiming that the speaker does not believe fully in the immortalising power of his verse; that it is merely literary and ultimately unreal.
 He treats the "still" in line 14 as wordplay, reading it to mean "dead, unmoving" rather than "perpetual, eternal".
 There is some scholarly debate over this point, though.
 Carl Atkins, for example, writes that the reader is "not to take the couplet's 'unless' seriously.
 We are not expected to have any doubt that the 'miracle' of making the beloved shine brightly in black ink has might.
 Of course it does - we have been told so before.
 'Who can hold back time?' the speaker asks.
 'No one, except me,' is the answer".
 Philip Martin tends toward agreement with Atkins, but refutes the suggestion that the reader is "not to take the couplet's 'unless' seriously," asserting instead that, "the poem's ending is...deliberately and properly tentative".
 Murray Krieger agrees with Martin's point that, "the end of 65 is stronger precisely because it is so tentative".
 "The soft, almost non-consonantal 'how shall summer's honey breath hold out' " offers no resistance to Time's 'wrackful siege of batt'ring days'.
 Krieger suggests that while the sonnet does not resist Time through an assertion of strength, the concession of weakness by the placement of hope solely on a 'miracle,' offers an appeal against Time: "May there not be a strength that arises precisely from the avoidance of it?".